 Energy efficiency, decent budgets and strong teams crucial for data centre projects

 According to the poll, reducing energy costs was the top priority for 46% of respondents, and improving energy efficiency was top for 39%.
-Furthermore, one third (29%) stated they will be looking to relocate their data centres in 2020.
+Furthermore, one third (29%) stated they will be looking to relocate their data centers in 2020.

 The top challenges, as cited by the respondents, were around upgrading, compliance, budgeting and skills.

-Half (49%) cited upgrading their existing data centres as the biggest challenge, followed by the continued pressure around regulatory compliance (37%), either in terms of their specific industry, or areas of general compliance related to the IT department such as GDPR, ISO27001, IASME Governance or NIST.
+Half (49%) cited upgrading their existing data centers as the biggest challenge, followed by the continued pressure around regulatory compliance (37%), either in terms of their specific industry, or areas of general compliance related to the IT department such as GDPR, ISO27001, IASME Governance or NIST.

 As for budgeting and skills, 34% reported that they see recruiting skilled professionals to work in their IT departments as a key challenge for the coming years.

 Furthermore, 37% reported they had adequate budgets for projects, while 27% said faced challenges in receiving enough finds, and 20% stated they are always underfunded.
 15% felt they had the budget that allowed them to do everything they needed.

 The poll highlighted that organisations are not only looking to upgrade their data centers but invest in new technologies to support their businesses across 2020 and 2021.